In today’s post, I’m going to show you 4 secrets to trading pin bars.

 A large range candle, or trend candle as some people know it.

-When traders see price quickly fall or rise, which is what creates these candles, they rush into trades in the same direction.
+When traders see price quickly fall or rise, they rush into trades in the same direction, which is what creates these candles.
 Price rapidly falling or rising makes them think they’re about to miss out on a big move, so they jump into trades to not miss out.

 So before a pin bar forms, lots of traders have placed trades in the direction of the large range candle, as it’s size made them think price would definitely continue moving in the same direction.